 A good pellet smoker will use wood pellets that give foods a naturally smoky and somewhat woodsy flavor.
-As there are so many different designs on the market from so many different manufacturers, it’s helpful to get an idea of what you want and need ahead of time.
+As there are so many different designs on the market from so many various manufacturers, it’s helpful to get an idea of what you want and need ahead of time.

 The hopper is a small box attached to the smoker that holds the wood pellets until those pellets break down and produce the smoke that you need.
-This model may hold just a few pounds of wood or more than 20 pounds.
+This model may carry just a few pounds of wood or more than 20 pounds.
 The more wood it can hold, the more smoke you’ll get and the fewer refills you’ll need.

-Though you might feel tempted to spend a lot of money on a smoker with a large cooking space or interior, doing so is a waste of money unless you actually need all that space.
+Though you might feel tempted to spend a lot of money on a smoker with a large cooking space or interior, doing so is a waste of money unless you need all that space.
 An overall cooking space of 400-square inches is suitable for most family dinners and casual events.
 You only need 600- to 700-square inches if you throw a lot of parties or feed a larger crowd.

 While having attached wheels can make moving that smoker a lot easier, those wheels can also be a pain.
-Some manufacturers use just two wheels in combination with two straight legs and require that you lift the smoker and use more force to push it.
+Some manufacturers use just two wheels in combination with two straight legs and require that you lift the smoker and apply more force to push it.
 Those with four larger wheels are much easier to move.

 The range of temperatures that the smoker can hit will give you an idea of how you can use it and the types of foods you can make.
 A low temperature in the 200 range is perfect for traditional smoking, but you may want one with a maximum temperature setting of 500 degrees Fahrenheit.
 This gives your meats a crispy and crunchy bark on the outside.